rohanchoudhary5210/CornBall/README.md

     }

     // A coroutine to end the turn.
     IEnumerator EndTurnAfterDelay() {
-        // Pause for 4 seconds.
-        yield return new WaitForSeconds(4.0f);
+    // Pause for 4 seconds to let the bag settle. yield return new WaitForSeconds(4.0f);

-        // Tell the SpawnManager to start the next turn.
+    // Tell the SpawnManager to start the next turn for the next player.
     SpawnManager.instance.StartNewTurn();

-        // Destroy this bag GameObject after 2 more seconds to clean up the scene.
-        Destroy(gameObject, 2.0f);
+    // Disable the bag instead of destroying it.
+    DisableBag();
 }

     // A function to calculate the throw direction from a player's swipe. void CalculateDirection() { /* ...
 Code to convert 2D swipe to 3D direction ... */ }